What content strategy and technology will leading brands use in 2024?

 The Harley Davidson brand is known for having the market of luxury motorcycles cornered, since they’re the only ones who can make the bigger models function and sell.
 Putting their logo onto other merchandise seemed like a no-brainer brand extension.

 Why it worked: The thing about Harley Davidson is it’s a cult brand, with many followers willing to buy exclusively Harley for the rest of their riding lives.
-This loyalty made an extension completely natural, and it worked on t-shirts because now the brand’s riders and fanatics could show their Harley support while riding their bikes.
+This loyalty made an extension completely natural, and it worked on t-shirts because Harley Davidson is an established brand with a strong reputation.
+Now the brand’s riders and fanatics could show their Harley support while riding their bikes.

 3. Snickers Ice Cream Bars